 Objective: Improve the climate resilience and energy-efficiency of new and existing buildings and public infrastructure, and develop adaptation strategies for areas vulnerable to climate change-related impacts.
-Policy and Initiative Recommendations:

-The City of Pensacola shall encourage a greener, more efficient and climate resilient construction practices locally by:
+Policy and Initiative Recommendations: The City of Pensacola shall encourage greener, more efficient and climate resilient construction practices.

-- Building all new construction of county-owned city or public facilities to Leadership in Energy and Environmental DesignTM (LEED) standards; - Utilizing national guidelines and performance benchmarks for sustainable land design, construction and maintenance practices, as developed by The Sustainable Sites InitiativeTM (SITESTM); - Reevaluating the base finish floor elevation standards concerning projected sea level rise scenarios and flooding potential; - Seeking ways to install solar panel demonstration projects on City building - Energy STAR rated appliances and HVAC equipment within City building Incorporating building design specifications that increase resistance to impacts from more intense storm events. - Encourage all building/construction personnel have NPDES training and erosion/sediment control training. - Encourage all designs to produce stormwater drainage impact study.
+- Build all new construction of county-owned city or public facilities to Leadership in Energy and Environmental DesignTM (LEED) standards. - Utilize national guidelines and performance benchmarks for sustainable land design, construction and maintenance practices, as developed by The Sustainable Sites InitiativeTM (SITESTM). - Reevaluate the base finish floor elevation standards concerning projected sea level rise scenarios and flooding potential. - Seek ways to install solar panel demonstration projects on City buildings. - Use Energy STAR rated appliances and HVAC equipment within City buildings. - Incorporate building design specifications that increase resistance to impacts from more intense storm events.